 Another important factor to consider is climate.
 Nutrient absorption largely depends on water uptake, and climate takes a role in this process.
 The overall climate in your growing space depends on temperature, lighting, and humidity, and these factors can make water uptake more possible or less possible or more efficient or less efficient.
 You may find an elaborate explanation of these factors in this article about photosynthesis.
 As a nutrient company, CANNA focuses both on nutrients and on the quality control of these nutrients.
 So what must you do to make sure your plants receive the right amount of water and nutrients?

-Below are the golden rules of watering for healthier cannabis plants as presented by Eric in his Growers Source talk.
+Below are the golden rules of watering for healthier cannabis plants as presented by Erik in his The Grower’s Source talk.

 The Golden Rules of Watering

 1. Weigh your pots